-Statins have potential to treat an autoimmune clotting disorder called antiphospholipid syndromeNovember 11th, 2012 in Immunology /
+Statins have potential to treat an autoimmune clotting disorder called antiphospholipid syndromeNovember 11, 2012 in Medicine & Health / Immunology

 New research suggests that statins, traditionally used for cholesterol lowering, could be used in the management of individuals who are at risk for developing clotting because they have autoimmune antiphospholipid antibodies (aPL).
 The research will be presented in two presentations at the annual meeting of the American College of Rheumatology/Association of Rheumatology Health Professionals (ACR/ARHP).
 The meeting will be held Nov.
 9-14, in Washington D.C.